Out of danger species: DDT ban

 One event that contributed to the recovery efforts of several bird species in the United States was the banning of the chemical commonly known as DDT (dichlorodiphenyltrichloroethane).
 This chemical became a well-known synthetic pesticide after its use during WWII to prevent insect-carried diseases from affecting American troops.
 After the war, DDT became a popular agricultural insecticide.
 DDT's harmful environmental effects largely affected bird populations, as the chemical caused the bird's eggshells to become dangerously brittle and reduced the reproductive abilities of bird populations.
 In 1962, American biologist Rachel Carson published the book Silent Spring, which raised public awareness about the harmful effects of DDT and questioned the widespread release of the chemical into the environment.
-On July 14, 1972, the Administrator of the Environmental Protection Agency canceled nearly all remaining federal registrations of DDT products.
-After the federal ban of DDT, several bird populations that had become endangered due to the widespread use of the chemical were able to recover and were removed from the Endangered Species list.
-These populations include the Bald Eagle, Peregrine Falcon, Osprey, and Brown Pelican.
+On 14 July 1972, the Administrator of the Environmental Protection Agency canceled nearly all remaining federal registrations of DDT products.